godismyjudge95/statamic-embera/README.md

 ## Thanks

-Many thanks to mpratt and the many contributors of Embera - https://github.com/mpratt/Embera
+Many thanks to mpratt and the contributors of Embera - https://github.com/mpratt/Embera